Notice of Pre-AIA or AIA Status

 Therefore, it would have been obvious to combine Hotson {modified by Toyama} with the Official Notice to obtain the invention as specified in claim 8.

-Regarding claim 8, Hotson {modified by Toyama} discloses the method of claim 7, wherein, when generating the heat-map image, each of the second plurality of patches are formed as sub-patches that are Hotson: Figs. 2-4, [0038, 0043-0044].
+Regarding claim 8, Hotson {modified by Toyama} discloses the method of claim 7, wherein, when generating the heat-map image, the second plurality of patches are formed as sub-patches that are Hotson: Figs. 2-4, [0038, 0043-0044].
 Each sub-patch is the same as its paired patch from the (first) plurality of patches and thus is paired with the entire portion of its paired patch.) and wherein:

-Hotson {modified by Toyama} does not disclose explicitly further splitting a patch into sub-patches and determining the value of a sub-patch in an overlapping region based on the output values of patches sharing the overlapping region, which is, however, well known and commonly practiced in the image processing art for object detection.
+Hotson {modified by Toyama} does not disclose explicitly further splitting a patch into smaller sub-patches and determining the value of a sub-patch in an overlapping region based on the output values of patches sharing the overlapping region, which is, however, well known and commonly practiced in the image processing art for object detection.
 Examiner takes an official notice to this fact.

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Hotson {modified by Toyama}’s disclosure with the Official Notice’s teachings by combining the method for use in a vehicle for identifying a feature of the environment of the vehicle (from Hotson {modified by Toyama}) with the technique of further splitting a patch into sub-patches and determining the value of a sub-patch in an overlapping region based on the output values of patches sharing the overlapping region (from the Official Notice) to yield no more than predictable use of prior art elements according to their established functions since all the claimed elements, which are taught by prior art references, would continue to operate in the same manner, particularly, the method for use in a vehicle for identifying a feature of the environment of the vehicle would still work in the way according to Hotson {modified by Toyama} and the technique of further splitting a patch into sub-patches and determining the value of a sub-patch in an overlapping region based on the output values of patches sharing the overlapping region would continue to function as taught by the Official Notice.
 In fact, the inclusion of the Official Notice's technique would provide a practical and/or alternative implementation of the method from Hotson {modified by Toyama} and thus would enable a better and more flexible method for use in a vehicle for identifying a feature of the environment of the vehicle due to the practical implementation made available by the Official Notice’s technique.